-The concept of 'healthy weight' can be confusing for humans and animals alike.
-Mostly, because we are all individuals with slightly (or hugely) differing nutritional requirements when it comes to being 'healthy', or having a 'healthy weight'.
-So going off numbers to evaluate weight initially really is no benefit to anyone.
+The concept of ‘healthy weight’ can be confusing for humans and animals alike.
+Mostly, because we are all individuals with slightly (or hugely) differing nutritional requirements when it comes to being ‘healthy’, or having a ‘healthy weight’.
+Going off numbers to evaluate health is really no benefit to anyone.

 The only way to determine a healthy weight is to look, and feel.
 Veterinarians use a system called the Body Condition Score (BCS) to grade their patients size which on a scale of 1-9 goes from underweight to overweight.
 The ideal healthy weight score is around 4-5.